 Exercise Induced Compartment Syndrome is caused by the increase of pressure in a muscle compartment, usually due to tight surrounding tissue layers called fascia (much like the orange peel around the orange).
 As exercise progresses, blood flow into the muscle increases in order to supply the muscle with oxygen and nutrients.
 To accommodate this extra blood flow, the muscle swells, a normal response.
-However, if the fascia around the muscle compartment is too tight, pressure will start to rise inside the muscle, leading to leg pain, possible numbness in the foot as well as weakness.
+However, if the fascia around the muscle compartment is too tight, pressure will start to rise inside the muscle, leading to leg pain, possible numbness in the foot, as well as weakness.

 The symptoms for Exercise Induced Compartment syndrome are typically only present during activity, with resolution of leg pain once the activity stops.
 Typically, tightness or cramping pain in the lower leg(s) begins and escalates as running progresses, corresponding to increasing pressure inside the affected muscle(s).
 Rest relieves the pain, which reoccurs once activity begins again.

 Compartment pressure testing is the gold standard test to aid in the diagnosis of this condition.
-Toronto SEMI is one of two facilities in Ontario that routinely do this testing.
+Toronto SEMI is one of few facilities in Ontario that routinely do this testing.
 There are several other tests that may be needed to rule out other possibilities, including x-rays and bone scans to rule out stress fractures.

 Orthotics will be beneficial in correcting any biomechanical imbalances.
 Often a decrease in activity or load to the affected compartment, with a gradual return to activity accompanied by stretching, manual fascial release techniques, lymphatic drainage and trigger point therapy may be beneficial.
 Surgical release of the affected compartment(s) is the definitive course if conservative approaches do not help.